csgrimes1/chihuahua/README.md

  * Property `userData`  Data created during setup phase in `beforeTest`.
  * Assertion functions.
 All of the assertions are wrappers on the NodeJS [assert module](https://nodejs.org/dist/latest-v4.x/docs/api/assert.html) functions.

+### How it works

+Chihuahua is built around the Ecmascript 6 promise.
+The `beforeTest`, `afterTest`, and test functions can all return promises.
+If they do not return promises, they are still treated as promises using the static Promise.resolve(...) function.

+The library supports test isolation.
+It reloads each module before running each of its tests.

+### Features

+ * You can print output to the console without affecting test reporters.
+Test output emits after the suite is completed.
+ * You never have to use a callback to notify your test runners are complete.
+ You can simply return promises rather than calling a `done` or `end` callback function.
+ * Chihuahua gives you complete test isolation.
+Thanks to `proxyquire`, each test module is loaded before each test runs.
+This eliminates interference from other tests.